Target-activated transcription for the amplified sensing of protease biomarkers†

 Signal amplification is an effective way to achieve sensitive analysis of biomarkers, exhibiting great promise in biomedical research and clinical diagnosis.
-Inspired by the transcription process, we here present a versatile strategy that enables to effectively amplify proteolysis into nucleic acid signal outputs in homogeneous system.
-In this strategy, a protease-activatable T7 RNA polymerase is engineered as the signal amplifier, which achieves 3 orders of magnitude amplification in signal gain.
-The versatility of this strategy has been demonstrated in the development of sensitive and selective assays for protease biomarkers, such as matrix metalloproteinase-2 (MMP-2) and thrombin with sub-picomole sensitivity, which is 4.3 × 103-fold lower than that of the standard peptide-based method.
+Inspired by the transcription process, here we present a versatile strategy that enables effective amplification of proteolysis into nucleic acid signal outputs in a homogeneous system.
+In this strategy, a protease-activatable T7 RNA polymerase is engineered as the signal amplifier and achieves 3 orders of magnitude amplification in signal gain.
+The versatility of this strategy has been demonstrated by the development of sensitive and selective assays for protease biomarkers, such as matrix metalloproteinase-2 (MMP-2) and thrombin, with sub-picomole sensitivity, which is 4.3 × 103-fold lower than that of the standard peptide-based method.
 Moreover, the proposed assay has been further applied in the detection of MMP-2 secreted by cancer cells, as well as in the assessment of MMP-2 levels in osteosarcoma tissue samples, providing a general approach for the monitoring of protease biomarkers in clinical diagnosis.